Vegetation-based climate reconstruction for the Tibetan Plateau

 Postdoctoral researcher

-I am a researcher in the Ecosystem Modelling department at the University of Göttingen in Germany.
+I am a researcher in the Department of Plant Ecology at the Technical University of Berlin in Germany.
 I am applying simulation modelling and empirical approaches to assist restoration of degraded ecosystems people rely on for their well-being.

 Related